dc-mak/NumLin/write-up/response.md

 are in the computational interpretation of the type of that expression.

-    The "computational interpretation" just identifies executions that do no un- or ill-defined behaviours (eg, adding a boolean or an integer).
+    The "computational interpretation" just identifies executions that do no un- or ill-defined behaviours (e.g. adding a boolean or an integer).
 Since our operational semantics explicitly models deallocation, we now know no well-typed program will ever try to access deallocated memory, establishing the correctness of our memory management checking.